-Each day, our teachers will conduct science experiments with students, using the simplest materials, such as using pickle as battery, dish wash liquid to make clouds, DNA extraction, using celery for plant biology, and many other interesting science experiments.
+Each day, our teachers will conduct science experiments with students, such as using pickle as battery, dish wash liquid to make clouds, DNA extraction, using celery for plant biology, and many other interesting science experiments, including:

 Every day, our teachers work on critical reading, grammar, vocabulary, creative writing or essay crafting, and public speaking.
 We aim to train our students to become avid readers, advanced writers, curious scientists, and confident public speakers.

 The advanced writing and enriched reading curriculum is designed for advanced readers and writers who are exceptional 6-8th graders.
 Students will exercise their developing critical reading and thinking skills to interpret and write stories, essays, and poems.
 The curriculum aims to develop students’ ability in: